Dev-Geniy/ai-catalog/README.md

 AI tools can save you time and increase productivity in your daily tasks.
 Explore these services to find the best ones for your business, creative projects, or personal needs.
 Whether it's automating content creation, improving communication, or organizing tasks, AI has the potential to make your work easier and more efficient.

+# Developer

+This application was created by **DevGeniy**, who strives to make the project better every day.
+If you have ideas for improvements or suggestions, feel free to visit his profile on [X](https://x.com/HotDog850642) and get in touch with him.

+DevGeniy is always open to new ideas and is ready to consider updates that will help improve the functionality of the project.
+You can suggest your changes and ideas.

+Join in and help make Crypto Board WebApp even better!

 ## Support the Project
 If you enjoy Crypto Board WebApp, you can support its development by donating: